ChinmaiChowdary/Realisation_of_32X8-_ROM_using_Xilinx_SysGen/README.md

 # Realisation_of_32X8-_ROM_using_Xilinx_SysGen
-Xilinx System Generator for DSP (SysGen) is a MATLAB Simulink add-on that enables the development of architecture-level FPGA designs using graphical blocks programming.
+Xilinx System Generator for DSP (SysGen) is a MATLAB Simulink add-on that enables the development of architecture-level FPGA designs using graphical block programming.
 Simulink allows users to simulate their ideas, which may be packaged as a Vivado IP and quickly imported into a Vivado project.

 REALISATION OF 32X8 ROM USING 8X8 ROM